 - (1) Arkansas FBI, OIG, DEA, IRS Investigations.
 Nick has represented hundreds of people and businesses facing healthcare fraud, tax fraud, mail fraud, wire fraud, opioid fraud, computer fraud, or other federal felony charges.
-The reason that the vast majority of Nick’s clients have not been charged is because of Nick’s unique approach of defending his clients.
+The reason that the vast majority of Nick’s clients have not been charged is because of Nick’s unique approach to defending his clients.
 Ever heard of offense is the best defense?
 Exactly!
-Rather than sitting back and waiting for an event to happen to then defend his clients, Dr. Nick Oberheiden pursues an intense proactive approach challenging prosecutors and agents and confronting government decision-makers with exculpatory evidence, reasonable explanations, and factual and legal defenses BEFORE they are committed to bring charges.
-Call Nick at 888-680-1745 and find out how he can help you today!
+Rather than sitting back and waiting for an event to happen to then defend his clients, Dr. Nick Oberheiden pursues an intense proactive approach challenging prosecutors and agents and confronting government decision-makers with exculpatory evidence, reasonable explanations, and factual and legal defenses BEFORE they are committed to bringing charges.
+501-267-9880 and find out how he can help you today!

 10 Important Questions Regarding Federal Criminal Cases in Arkansas